鶹Ƶ

 1. Credit for BOCES programs

-1. Pathway assessments in career and technical education and in the arts
+1. Pathway assessments in CTE and in the arts

 1. Graduation ceremony participation policy